-Any.do’s daily planner works with multiple different productivity systems, including pomodoro and Getting Things Done (GTD).
+Any.do’s daily planner works with multiple different time management tools, including pomodoro and Getting Things Done (GTD).
 One cool feature of this business task manager software is their app.
 It features an AI assistant to help you get on top of things on your task list and making sure you prioritize well.

 Price: $28.99/year per user.